chrisfls/js-guidelines/README.md

 # js-guidelines

-Guidelines for javascript bullshit free development.
+Guidelines for a "javascript bullshit" free development.

 ## 1st Rule

-Do not use javascript
+Do not use javascript.

 ## 2nd Rule

-Read first rule
+Read first rule.